timvisee/barbapappa/docs/specs/transactions.md

 - `id`: index
 - `mutation_id`: reference to the super mutation
 - `payment_id`: reference to the payment
-TODO: move these to the super mutation?
-- `created_at`: time this payment mutation was created at
-- `updated_at`: time this payment mutation was last updated at

 #### Product mutation
 A product mutation defines money being consumed because a user buys any number of products.